AKPWebDesign/react-electron-typescript-firebase-boilerplate/README.md

 *Note: At some point, you'll likely need to set up the app for Firebase.*
 Most of the configuration for this has been done, but you'll still need to associate the app with your Firebase project.
+You can accomplish this by running the command `firebase use <project-id>`, after installing `firebase-tools` and logging in.
 See https://firebase.google.com/docs/hosting/quickstart for more information.

 ## Folder Overview